Azure/Mission-Critical/docs/design-methodology/Principles.md

 # Design principles

-The AlwaysOn architectural framework presented within this repository is underpinned by 5 key design principles which serve as a compass for subsequent design decisions across technical domains and the critical design areas.
+The Azure Mission-Critical architectural framework presented within this repository is underpinned by 5 key design principles which serve as a compass for subsequent design decisions across technical domains and the critical design areas.
 Readers are strongly advised to familiarize themselves with these principles to better understand their impact and the trade-offs associated with non-adherence.

 1. **Maximum Reliability** - Fundamental pursuit of the most reliable solution, ensuring trade-offs are properly understood.
 1. **Sustainable Performance and Scalability** - Design for scalability across the end-to-end solution without performance bottlenecks.